fhill2/legends-docs/docs/market-research.md

 For players playing on Mobile, they will use our app with the mobile interface layout.

-For players playing on PC, they will use our app with the desktop interface layout.
+For players playing on PC, they will use our app with the desktop interface layout...

 ---